raj-tembe/Fine-tuning-notebooks/README.md

 > A collection of Jupyter notebooks demonstrating basic fine-tuning experiments with language models.

 This repository contains hands-on notebooks that explore **fine-tuning workflows** for different models, including tests with LLaMA-style models.
 The intent is to experiment with model adaptation on custom data or tasks and to learn fine-tuning fundamentals using notebook-based examples.
+(⚠️ Note: this is a learning repository — there may be rough edges or beginner-level code.)

 ---